Italy 10 Days or 14 Days: Itinerary Ideas

 On your second day, take a “Grand Canal” cruise of Murano, Burano, and Torcello.
 You can escape the crowds of the city, and see some truly beautiful places.
 Make sure to save money for some famous hand-blown glass from Murano!

 When you get back to the city, take a gondola ride through the canals.
-My suggestion is to do one in the evening, as you can save money and enjoy a more quiet and romantic experience.murano, venice, italy 10 days
+My suggestion is to do a gondola ride in the evening, as you can save money and enjoy a more quiet and romantic experience.

 Lodging: Corte del Paradiso Venezia